cisco-sso/kdf/content/getting-started/readfiles/framework-deploy-main.md

 in this tutorial.

-In an internal and private fork of framework-deploy, you can make cluster directories for your own Kubernetes clusters such as `myorg1-dev.example.org`.
-Each cluster directory gets an `.envrc` that can automatically configure your shell's `KUBECONFIG` environment variable.
-In the framework-deploy pattern, Kubernetes cluster context name and KUBECONFIG filename are both set to the cluster's external FQDN (e.g. `myorg1-dev.example.org`).
-This naming convention enables the framework-deploy automation to simplify interactive cluster usage.
+In an internal and private fork of framework-deploy, you can make cluster directories for your own Kubernetes clusters (e.g. `myorg1-dev.example.org`).
+Each cluster directory contains an `.envrc` (via symlink) that automatically configures your shell environment (e.g. the `KUBECONFIG` environment variable).

+In the framework-deploy pattern, Kubernetes cluster context name and KUBECONFIG filename are both set to match the cluster's external FQDN (e.g. `myorg1-dev.example.org`).
+This naming convention enables framework-deploy automation to simplify interactive cluster usage.

 - `ensure-env.sh`